Seizures (album): Singles and promotion

 This album was created by ENG 101-47 at QCC.
 Hooray!
 The album's first single, "Generation Why", was released to radio airplay and as a digital download on 7 July 2009.
 The song's music video was released onto YouTube prior to the single on 24 Jun 2009.
 It was posted on their MySpace page on the same day as the video was posted and released as a CD single on 3 July 2009.
 The song is said to be about "armchair philosophers who love to complain," according to songwriter Darren Cordeux, who also said, "The title kind of came after the song was written so its not exactly specific to 'my generation' but I do spend the most time with people around my own age so I guess it could be taken that way".

 The album's second single, "Turnaround", was released to radio airplay and as a digital download in September 2009.
 The video was filmed at Darlinghurst Community Centre, Sydney and features a preacher-like person trying to sell snakeoil cures to the audience.

 On 14 January 2010 it was announced on the band's website that the third single off the album would be "Dinosaur".
-The music video for premiered on the 11th of February on the Nova website.
+The music video for premiered on 11 February on the Nova website.
 The video featured two animated dinosaurs.
 The video was created by Swinburne University student, Chris Scott Baker, who won the competition run by the band for Australian film animation students.